Primates Suffer in Cargo Transport

-Airlines that have yet to ban the transport of primates include Air France, China Southern Airlines, and Philippine Airlines.
+Airlines that have yet to ban the transport of primates include Air France and China Southern Airlines.
 Unfortunately, Air India banned the practice in August 2012 only to rescind the decision in October after pressure from researchers.
 Air France and China Southern Airlines transport primates to the U.S.

 During flights, primates endure delays, poor ventilation, noise, and dangerous temperature fluctuations on their extremely long journeys.
 The anxiety and stress they suffer can lead to increased susceptibility to infection.
 Documents obtained by BUAV provide a disturbing insight into how these animals suffer.